Monday, February 4, 2013

 Boy: There you go.
 He doesn't understand you either.

 Girl: Dad we want to get married.
-What is it that you don't understand?
+What is difficult to understand?

 Girl: Dad!!
 Why do you keep calling him a dog?